Cohegen/deepseek-from-scratch/architecture/Attention_mechanism.md

 ![Output examples:](../deepseek_assets/17.webp)

  ## Causal Attention
-In order to prevent later words from influencing earlier words, we need to ensure that certain spots in the attention pattern are forced to be zero.
-However, setting them equal to zero would disrupt the normalization of the columns, so we need to find another solution.
-A suitable solution is to handle certain entries before applying softmax is to set them to negative infinity.
-This ensures that after applying softmax, those entires becom zero while the column remain normalized.
-This process is called masked  or causal attention , which is widely used in GPT models to prevent later tokens from influencing earlier ones.
+In order to prevent later words from influencing earlier words, we need to ensure that certain positions in the attention score matrix are masked.
+Directly setting them to zero before softmax would interfere with the normalization process, since softmax ensures probabilities across each row sum to 1.

 ![Output examples:](../deepseek_assets/causal_attention.jpeg)

+Instead, a suitable solution is to set those entries to negative infinity before applying softmax.
+This ensures that, after softmax, those entries become effectively zero, while the row remains properly normalized.
+This process is called masked (or causal) attention, and it is widely used in models like GPT to prevent later tokens from influencing earlier ones.

+- In causal attention, we mask out future positions (above the diagonal) so that a token can only attend to itself and earlier tokens.
+- After masking, we apply softmax across each row .
+This guarantees that the attention weights for each token sum to 1.
+- The attention scores are also scaled by the square root of d_key (the dimension of the key vectors).
+This scaling prevents large dot-product values from making the softmax distribution too peaky.

+## Multi-head attention
+Consider the following sentence below:
+- The bank is by the river.
+When you look at this sentence, you can see that this sentence has two meanings.
+  1. You may interpret the word bank as a financial institution.
+  2. You may also intepret the word bank as riverbank.